How to save for more money each month.

 Step #1: Make A Zero Based Budget

-The very first thing you need to do to stretch your paychecks is to make a budget.
+The very first thing you need to do to stretch your paycheck is to make a budget.
+I highly recommend using a Zero Based Budget.

 A zero based budget is when you budget every penny of your paycheck so that your income and expenses are the same amount.
 This does NOT mean you spend all of your income.
 It simply means that every dollar has a place and a purpose within your budget.